Åre. Photo: Henrik Trygg/imagebank.sweden.se

 But the best location for viewing the northern lights is the Abisko National Park north of Kiruna.
 This is due to the presence of a famous ‘blue hole’, which is a patch of sky over a lake in Abisko that usually remains clear despite overcast weather in surrounding areas.

 #5 Experience Sami culture

 With roughly 20,000 indigenous Sami living in Sweden, enjoy one-on-one cultural experiences by learning about one of the oldest cultures (at least 10,000 years) on Earth.

 Spend a few days in the village of Jokkmokk during early February when the more than 400-year-old Jokkmokk market is in full swing; it involves everything from reindeer races and traditional fashion shows to sampling reindeer, moose and other dishes as well as watching the reindeer caravan procession led by Sami elder Per Kuhmunen.

 In addition to the market, you’ll find the Ájtte Sami museum, Sámi Duodji, which is a co-operation of local artists and an exhibition of various Sami artisan works, the Sami education centre (Samernas Utbildningscentrum), and Restaurang Samernas, where you can sample and learn to cook traditional recipes like dried reindeer soup.
-At visitsapmi.com you can find more ways of experiencing Sami culture.
+You can find more ways of experiencing Sami culture at Visit Sápmi.